 Please call 020 7353 6802 or complete the form below:

 Child abduction: Charlotte specialises in child abduction particularly cases involving an Article 13(b) defence due to a risk of domestic abuse and in cases where there are complex immigration issues.
 She has appealed such cases to the Court of Appeal.
-Charlotte was instructed in S v S EWHC 1298 (Fam) which concerned the risk of domestic abuse in Iran and in Re Rodwell EWHC 1731 (Fam) where habitual residence was in dispute.

 Court of Protection cases: Charlotte has experience in Court of Protection cases involving the welfare and management of property and affairs of persons lacking capacity.
 She is sensitive to the needs of vulnerable persons and can provide a thoughtful and empathetic approach.